Minnesota State University Moorhead

 - In a national survey, students say Minnesota State University Moorhead is committed to their personal and professional success through active, collaborative learning and faculty-mentored research and creative projects

 - Students routinely earn honors for their academic achievements, including 12 Goldwater Scholars named in 13 years.

 - Students regularly win regional and national awards in film, education, music, theater, art and design, advertising, business, journalism and health services administration.

-- The university boasts 11 Minnesota Professors of the Year in the past 28 years, more than any other university in a five-state area, including the 2010 Outstanding U.S. Master’s Universities and Colleges Professor.
+- The university boasts 11 Minnesota Professors of the Year, more than any other university in a five-state area.

 - Same tuition rate for 12 to 19 credits is a smart investment.
 Nearly 90 percent of students receive financial assistance, with an average aid package of $10,300 and average scholarship equal to $1,905, with a total of $4.2 million awarded last year.

 - Professors are advisors and mentors who invest in students' personal experience.
-Student-faculty ratio of 17-to-1 encourages undergraduates to participate in faculty-mentored research and creative projects, and 82.8 percent of classes have fewer than 30 students.
+Student-faculty ratio of 18-to-1 encourages undergraduates to participate in faculty-mentored research and creative projects, and 80.72 percent of classes have fewer than 30 students.

-- Flexible offerings include 77 majors with 84 emphases and options, 9 pre-professional studies programs,12 graduate degrees, 19 certificate programs, 31 areas of teacher licensure preparation, plus online and off-site programs in the Twin Cities.
+- Flexible offerings include 76 majors with 68 emphases and options, 9 pre-professional studies programs,12 graduate degrees, 19 certificate programs, 31 areas of teacher licensure preparation, plus online and off-site programs.